-- Not report to work, or be subject to City duty, while under the influence of unlawful drugs, controlled substances or alcohol - Not possess or ingest alcohol or impairing drugs, including illegal drugs and prescription drugs without prescription, during work hours or while subject to duty, on breaks, during meal periods or at anytime while on City property - Not directly or through a third party sell or provide drugs or alcohol to any person, including any employee, while either or both employees are on duty or subject to being called to duty - Not use City property or premises to manufacture, sell or distribute alcohol, unlawful drugs or controlled substances during work and non-work hours - Notify their supervisors before beginning work when they are taking legally prescribed medication which could foreseeably interfere with the safe and effective performance of their duties or the operation of City equipment
+• Not report to work, or be subject to City duty, while under the influence of unlawful drugs, controlled substances or alcohol

+- Not possess or ingest alcohol or impairing drugs, including illegal drugs and prescription drugs without prescription, during work hours or while subject to duty, on breaks, during meal periods or at anytime while on City property - Not directly or through a third party sell or provide drugs or alcohol to any person, including any employee, while either or both employees are on duty or subject to being called to duty - Not use City property or premises to manufacture, sell or distribute alcohol, unlawful drugs or controlled substances during work and non-work hours - Notify their supervisors before beginning work when they are taking legally prescribed medication which could foreseeably interfere with the safe and effective performance of their duties or the operation of City equipment.

-The use of illegal drugs or controlled substances, on or off the job, by City employees will not be tolerated and is grounds for immediate termination.
-(See Appendix for Alcohol & Drug Abuse Policy revised as of 02-09-06) (PPPM 7-10)
+The use of illegal drugs or controlled substances, on or off the job, by City employees may be grounds for immediate termination.
+(See City Alcohol & Drug Abuse Policy)